Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: Cosmological constraints from the analysis of age--redshift relations

-As expected from Eq.~\ref{eq:tU_z}, similar age-$z$ trends can be found increasing \tf (hence $t_U$) and decreasing $H_0$ (and vice-versa).
-A less evident anti-correlation is observed between $H_0-\Om$ and $\Om-\OL$.
-The latter is orthogonal to the one present in CMB only data, so it is interesting to explore this method as an independent probe to eventually obtain more stringent constraints when combining the two \citep[see e.g.][]{Moresco2016b}.
-Finally, it is clear that with the current data it is not possible to set tight constraints on the dark energy equation of state parameters $w_0$ and $w_a$ due to their smaller effect on $\age(z)$.
+As expected from Equation~\ref{eq:tU_z}, similar age--$z$ trends are found by increasing \tf\ (hence $t_U$) and decreasing $H_0$ (and vice versa).
+A less evident anticorrelation is observed between $H_0-\Om$ and $\Om-\OL$.
+The latter is orthogonal to the degeneracy that is present in CMB-only data, so that the combination of these two independent probes can eventually provide more stringent constraints on cosmological parameters \citep[see, e.g.,][]{Moresco2016b,Vagnozzi2021eppur}.
+Finally, it is clear that with the current data it is not possible to set strong constraints on the dark energy equation of state parameters $w_0$ and $w_a$ because of their smaller effect on $\age_\mathrm{CC}(z)$.